floatdrop/deps-normalize/readme.md

 ## Normalization

-Dependencies should contain [deps objects](http://bem.info/tools/bem/bem-tools/depsjs/).
+Dependencies should contain [deps objects](http://bem.info/tools/bem/bem-tools/depsjs/) (or `Strings`, that will be interpreted as `{block: 'string'}`).
 We do not support full specification.
 Those objects are equivalents of BEM objects, but with additional properties, that reduces boilerplate code.
 After they are normalized, they can be converted to BEM objects.

  * `elems` - contains `Array` of `String` (if it contains `String` it will be wrapped in array).
  * `mods` - contains `Object` with keys as modificators names and values as modificators values.
 Values can be `String` or `Array` of `String`.